-One of the city’s star attractions, the Dubrovnik Cable Car operates throughout the entire year.
-Once again, summer crowds can make a ride feel like you’re a sardine in a can, winter in Dubrovnik offers a completely different experience.
+One of the city’s star attractions, the Dubrovnik Cable Car, operates throughout the entire year.
+Once again, summer crowds can make a ride feel like you’re a sardine in a can; winter in Dubrovnik offers an entirely different experience.
 You will never be alone in the car, though, but you’ll definitely have much more room to enjoy the spectacular views.
-At the top, visit the Panorama Restaurant for a coffee, beer or glass of wine while enjoying the best view in the city.
+At the top, visit the Panorama Restaurant for a coffee, beer, or glass of wine while enjoying the city’s best view.

 Mandarin Harvesting In Neretva

 Not all things to do in Dubrovnik in winter are within the Old Town.
 There’s also plenty of opportunities to go for a day trip.
 And there’s no better excursion from Dubrovnik than mandarin harvesting in the Neretva Valley.

 Sometimes referred to as “the garden of Dubrovnik,” this lush and gorgeous region is filled with farms and orchards.
 Citrus fruit has been grown in the Dubrovnik area since the 15th century, and the orchards are more alive and buzzing than ever.
 Especially mandarins are a widely grown fruit—estimates say that there are no fewer than 1.3 million mandarin seedlings in the Neretva Valley.
 This explains the valley’s other nickname: “the mandarin valley.”

 This glorious region has also become a popular tourist destination just because of the mandarin harvest.
-The harvest starts in early-fall but runs well into winter, ideal to increase your body’s vitamin C levels just in time for the coldest time of the year.
+The harvest starts in early-fall but runs well into winter, ideal for increasing your body’s vitamin C levels just in time for the coldest time of the year.